-What You Need to Know About Hotel, Motel, and Resort Desk Clerk
+What Does it Take to Be a Hotel, Motel, and Resort Desk Clerk?

 Job Description: Accommodate hotel, motel, and resort patrons by registering and assigning rooms to guests, issuing room keys or cards, transmitting and receiving messages, keeping records of occupied rooms and guests’ accounts, making and confirming reservations, and presenting statements to and collecting payments from departing guests.